 But let's be clear: Coast FI is not early retirement.
 The FIRE number is too low.
 If you actually want to become work-optional, consider one of these other FIRE strategies instead.

-Coast FI Vs. Barista FI
+Coast FI vs. barista FI

 Barista FI (also known as Barista FIRE) is a nod to Starbucks, which offers employees health insurance if they average a 20-hour work week.

-In Barista FIRE, you have enough money saved up that you can downshift at work, but not retire completely.
+In Barista FI, you have enough money saved up that you can downshift at work, but not retire completely.
 Think of your investments as supplying a passive income stream that can help you decompress your career.
 Many Barista FIRE adherents maintain a job just for health insurance coverage, which is expensive in the United States.

-Coast FI Vs. Lean FIRE
+Coast FI vs. lean FIRE

 Lean FIRE is a form of FIRE that gets you out of the workforce sooner by living very frugally.